lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 Your user interface is a function of your data.
 \end{center}

 This idea comes in many forms; another is "data driven interfaces".
-Basically, your UI should be a function of your data.
+Basically, your user interface (UI) should be determined by the data present.
 Given X data, your UI should be Y. In computer science, this is referred to as *determinism*.
-Another name for this a *pure* system.
-Take the `sum` function.
-It is a *pure* function:
+Take this `sum` function for example:

 ```js
 function sum(a, b) {